 NHH metered time bands will follow either, the appropriate SSC/TPR combinations with the allocation of the TPR to the unit rate set by the DNO Party, or the time bands set by DNO Parties where that DNO Party already utilises a form of ‘de-linking’.

 Charges will be applied on a fixed charge and unit rate basis.
-There will be no capacity, maximum demand or reactive charges for NHH metered MPANs.
+There will be no capacity, exceeded capacity, maximum demand or reactive charges for NHH metered MPANs.

 Structure of NHH demand charges: